alengel/ASE5/README.md

-ASE Team 5 Group Project
+ASE Team 5 Android Application PinMe
 ====

 This is the repository for the Advanced Software Engineering module at University of Sussex, 2013/2014.